 The right accessories can make a crucial difference; and there are so many options available.
 Choose with care and if in doubt, be understated rather than bold; but sometimes, bold is the only way to go.

 We offer a wide variety of luxurious bow ties, ties, cravats, cufflinks, hats.

-We have a range of items to choose from and for that truly bespoke item we can create from scratch, to perfect the harmony with your garment.
+We have a range of items to choose from including bespoke items which we can create from scratch, to perfect match your garments.

 We listen, we consult and then we create.